 - 1/2 cup washing soda (not baking soda)

 - 1/2 cup of borax (20 Mule Team)

 - Mix the grated soap in a saucepan with 4 cups of water, and heat on low until the soap is completely dissolved.

 - Add hot water/soap mixture to 3 gallons of water in the 5 gallon bucket, stir in the washing soda and borax, and continue stirring until thickened.

 - Let the mix sit for 24 hours, and voila! — homemade laundry detergent.

 Of course, who would post a recipe without trying it out first?

 I made and washed several loads of clothes with homemade detergent.
 And I — like many before me who’ve traveled this road — couldn’t tell the difference between store-bought and homemade.

 Total cost per load?
 In the neighborhood of 2 cents.
 Store-bought detergent, depending on what you buy and where you buy it, can cost about 20 cents per load — 10 times more.

-So, there are at least two alternatives to the agitation of paying a bunch of money for laundry detergent: Ditch it altogether and use nothing more than water in your washer, or save 90 percent by making your own laundry detergent.
+So, now you have two alternatives to the headache of paying a bunch of money for laundry detergent: Ditch it altogether and use nothing more than water in your washer, or save 90% by making your own laundry soap.